 The price may differ by two or more times per square meter, even within the same city, depending on the area in which the house is being sold in Spain.

 Let's look at the list of the best areas of Spain with the most expensive real estate, compiled at the beginning of June 2022.

 Madrid and Barcelona have the highest house prices in Spain.
 This is the most affordable of the exclusive areas in Spain.

 Lista is an administrative neighborhood of Madrid, belonging to the Salamanca district.
 It has an area of 0.520399 km².
 As of 1 March 2020, it has a population of 21,362.
 The average cost of real estate here is 6 365 euros/m².

 9th place: Sarria, Barcelona

-Sarria is considered the richest area of Barcelona in terms of earnings of residents.
+Sarria is considered the richest area of Barcelona in terms of the earnings of residents.
 The district is also one of the first places in terms of population density.
-Sarria is incredibly beautiful and surprises with the harmony of traditional buildings and Art Nouveau architecture.
+Sarria is incredibly beautiful and surprising with the harmony of traditional buildings and Art Nouveau architecture.
 In terms of real estate value, Sarria ranks 9th in the top 10 expensive Spanish districts with a price tag of 6,380 euros/m².

 8th place: El Viso, Madrid

 El Viso is part of the greater Chamartin district.
 Consisting mainly of residential buildings, it is currently one of the richest areas of the Spanish capital.
 According to this indicator, it was overtaken only by the districts of Chambery and Salamanca.
-Aristocrats, businessmen, politicians and diplomats have inhabited this area for the last half century.
+Aristocrats, businessmen, politicians, and diplomats have inhabited this area for the last half-century.
 The cost of real estate here is 6,606 euros/m².

 7th place: Old Town, Barcelona